Pool have a ‘chlorine smell’? Don’t swim in it

 The odor and those irritated eyes are instead due to chlorine mixing with the pee, poop, sweat, dirt, skin cells, makeup and deodorant that swimmers bring into the pool, according to the CDC.
 In fact, a health pool with chlorinated water doesn’t have a strong chemical at all.

-In fact, a CDC study that tested public pools found that 58 percent of samples came back positive for E. coli, bacteria found in the human gut and feces.
+In fact, a CDC study that tested public pools found that 58% of samples came back positive for E. coli, bacteria found in the human gut and feces.

 When combined with pool chemicals, those substances people carry into the pool with them can form chloramines, chemical irritants that can also cause skin irritation, nasal irritation, coughing, asthma attacks and wheezing.